 Daneside Theatre is an independent theatre with a charitable status that aims to provide a venue for the community that all ages can benefit from.

-The 300-seat theatre is located just on the edge of the town centre near the leisure centre.
-It is the home of various amateur groups as well as being available to hire for shows.
-The original theatre built in the 1980s has been extended.
-The extension has rehearsal rooms, scenery store and provides better access and facilities for all theatre users.
+The 300-seat theatre is located just on the edge of the town centre just off the Mountbatten Way, the dual carriageway that runs through the town.
+It is the home of various amateur groups as well as being available to hire for shows and business events.
+The original theatre built in the 1980s was extended in 2000 to add rehearsal rooms, scenery store and provides better access and facilities for all theatre users.

-These facilities enable shows of all types to be staged, from plays to musicals, films to dance shows. pantomimes to concerts.
-So we aim to have during our season something to all tastes.
+These facilities enable shows of all types to be staged, from plays to musicals, films to dance shows, pantomimes to concerts.
+So we aim to have something to suit all tastes during our season.